sudo-whodo/ibp-geodns/README.md

 - **SSL**: Checks the validity and expiry of SSL certificates.
 - **WSS**: Validates WebSocket Secure endpoints by sending and receiving JSON-RPC requests.

-## License
+## Licensing

+- **GeoLite2 Data**: The GeoLite2 data created by MaxMind is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+When using this data, you must comply with its licensing terms.
+Download the GeoLite2 database from [MaxMind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data/).
-This project is licensed under the MIT License.
+- **Project License**: The code for this project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Acknowledgements